jjdejong/phpip/readme.md

 # New features

+## 2024-12-30 Created a renewal sync script for the [Renewr](https://www.renewr.io/) renewal services

+By the same token, scheduled scripts such as this renewal sync script and the weekly due tasks reminder email have been moved to Artisan commands using the Laravel scheduling functionality.

 ## 2024-08-02 Updated the old application structure to that of Laravel 11

 This involved deleting, moving and cleaning many files, yet the functionality should not change.
 See commit `bf00718`.